SysAdminDoc/RumbleX/README.md

 ## Contributing

 Feedback, feature requests, and pull requests are welcome.
-If you find a bug or have an idea, open an issue here on GitHub.
+If you find a bug or have an idea, open an issue.

 ---

 ## License

 RumbleX is released under the MIT License.
 See [LICENSE](LICENSE) for details.

----

-## Repository Structure

-A suggested layout for keeping the repo clean and professional: